-- All relevant boxes must be ticked and the form must be signed and dated or the application may be considered incomplete and ineligible. - When saving this form please do not use special characters such as x->?\$ in the document file name to avoid issues with the upload of the document into the portal system.
+- This form must be signed and dated or your application may be considered incomplete and ineligible. - When saving this form please do not use special characters such as x->?\$\ in the document file name to avoid issues with the upload of the document into the portal system.